markallen01666/react-data-visualisation/README.md

 The app is hosted on Google Firebase

-See app working at: https://recharts-data-visualisation.firebaseapp.com/
+See a working demo of the app at: https://recharts-data-visualisation.firebaseapp.com/